xcp-ng-rpms/pyproject-rpm-macros/README.md

 Limitations
 -----------

-`%pyproject_install` currently installs all wheels in `%_builddir`.
+`%pyproject_install` currently installs all wheels in `$PWD`.
 We are working on a more explicit solution.

 This macro changes shebang lines of every Python script in `%{buildroot}%{_bindir}` to `#! %{__python3} %{py3_shbang_opt}` (`#! /usr/bin/python -s`).
 We plan to preserve exisiting Python flags in shebangs, but the work is not yet finished.